code-rush/givel-info/givel/README.md

                  - {user_email} is the email of the user who likes/unlikes the feed.
                  - {feed} is either *posts* or *challenges*.
 Any other value raises an exception.

-- **post only to followers**
-  - Path: /api/v1/users/accounts/settings/post_only_to_followers/{user_email}
-  - Method: **PUT**
-  - Required Data: value
-  - Content-Type: application/json
-  - Returns: *200 OK* Status code with a message.
-  - Description: If *Post Only to Followers* is turned on, the feeds created from now on will only show to the followers, else they will show up on both communities and followers.
-                 By default the post shows up to both communities and followers.
-                 The value here is either 'true' or 'false'.

 - **share stars**
   - Path: /api/v1/feeds/stars/share{user_email}/{feed}